 Our events were attended by more than 50 people, so the content arising from our discussions has been rich and wide-ranging.
 In attempting to summarise a few key points in other blog posts here and here, I do not intend to simplify that range of discussion, and I would welcome any requests for further information about any of the parts of what we spoke about (contact me at email@example.com).
 I think that, going through everything we captured and participants’ feedback, it becomes very clear that the diversity of people’s interests, needs, desires for the consortium present a key challenge in deciding our future direction.
 It is hard to create something (particularly with limited resources) that can provide what everyone needs simultaneously.
 Which therefore points to several other key things:

 - it’s likely to take a bit of time to evolve this network and how we offer support;

 - the success of what we offer will rely a lot on those who choose to participate being willing to take responsibility in following up leads/researching for themselves and shaping their consortium experience (although there could be opportunities for different levels of engagement by those with less/more experience);

 - rather than it being a single person/organisation running the network/platform, we will certainly be seeking to set up a management structure across which the ‘leadership’ of the network can be evenly distributed;

-- although Made By Katie Green/I am committed to getting the ball rolling (if it continues to feel appropriate to do so and it’s something people want), I envisage that this is the kind of entity that would need a change of management from time to time, maybe after a period of a few years (which I hope will become apparent), so that the particular focus of the work we might do/kinds of choices we might make would have the opportunity to be continuously refreshed over time.
+- although Made By Katie Green/I am committed to getting the ball rolling, working with others who are also focusing their practice on dance and heritage (if it continues to feel appropriate to do so and it’s something people want), I envisage that this is the kind of entity that would need a change of management from time to time, maybe after a period of a few years (which I hope will become apparent), so that the particular focus of the work we might do/kinds of choices we might make would have the opportunity to be continuously refreshed over time.

 Our July IMC sessions consisted of: